 Scheduling Weekly Workouts Without a Training Plan

 Now it’s time for the Runners’ Roundup!
 Linkup for your running and fitness posts below!
-Join myself, Coach Debbie Runs, Confessions of a Mother Runner, Runs with Pugs, Running on Happy, and Faux Runner to post your favorite running tips, experiences, race and training recaps, workouts, gear, and coaching ideas.
+Join myself, Debbie, Deborah, and Jen to post your favorite tips, experiences, race and training recaps, workouts, gear, and coaching ideas.